bradwood/BPRC/README.md

 [![Build Status](https://travis-ci.org/bradwood/BPRC.svg?branch=master)](https://travis-ci.org/bradwood/BPRC)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/bradwood/BPRC/blob/master/LICENSE)

-Batch Processing RESTFul Client
+**Batch Processing RESTFul Client**

-A DevOps tool to script calling a load of RESTFul JSON endpoints, with the ability to grab data from the JSON payload and use it in subsequent calls in the recipe.
+A Dev/DevOps tool to automate calling a set of RESTFul JSON endpoints, with the ability to grab data from the JSON payload and use it in subsequent calls in the recipe.

 ## What it does
 If you're a Dev/DevOps engineer you may have been faced with a situation where you find yourself writing a shell script to automate getting JSON data from one or more RESTful endpoints using `curl` or `wget` or `httpie`, and then parsing the output using `sed`, `grep` or `jq`.
 This tool is designed to provide a generic, simplied, yet powerful means of writing such scripts in the form of a simple _recipe_ specification, rather than a shell script.